Cambodia: Death toll from building collapse rises to 28 | DW | 24.06.2019

 The death toll from a collapsed building continues to rise as rescuers dig through rubble.
 The disaster has highlighted lax building and labor standards amid a Chinese-funded construction boom.

-Rescue crews on Monday continued to claw through rubble of a building under construction that collapsed two days ago in a Cambodian resort town, killing 28 people and injuring at least another 24.
+Rescue crews on Monday continued to claw through rubble of a building under construction that collapsed two days ago in a Cambodian resort town, killing 28 people and injuring another 26.

 The seven-story building collapsed Saturday while construction workers and their families were sleeping inside the condominium in Sihanoukville, where a Chinese-funded construction boom of casinos and hotels has rapidly changed the once sleepy fishing village.